 Sarah Hirsch, Director

-Sarah Hirsch is the Director of the Maritime Center at Orange Coast College overseeing the organization and integration of academic and recreational boating, seamanship education, fleet development, and fundraising to educate commercial mariners and boaters alike.
+Sarah Hirsch is the Director of the Orange Coast College Waterfront Campus overseeing the organization and integration of academic and recreational boating, seamanship education, fleet development, and fundraising to educate commercial mariners and boaters alike.
 She joined Orange Coast College in August 2019 as the Manager of Community Boating Programs and in July 2020 became the Director of Orange Coast College’s Maritime Center, which encompass the School of Sailing and Seamanship, the David A. Grant Collegiate Rowing Center, and the Maritime Training Center (opening June 2021).

 Sarah grew up in a sailing family, spending her youth on Lake Huron and Lake Michigan.
 She began sailing professionally while in college at the University of Michigan, as crew on a charter sailboat hailing from Chicago.